gcanales75/demo-kms/README.md

 ### Clean up your account

 1. Go to the **KMS** and schedule for deletion the **KMS** managed key used for his demo.
-Use this opportunity to describe the logic of why it is not allowed to immediatelly delete a KMS key.
+Use this opportunity to describe the logic of why it is not allowed to immediately delete a KMS key.

     > Deleting a KMS key is a destructive and potentially dangerous operation.
 When a KMS key is deleted, all data that was encrypted under the KMS key is unrecoverable.
 (The only exception is a multi-Region replica key.)
 To prevent the use of a KMS key without deleting it, use DisableKey.